hotosm/damage-assessment-infra/Documentation/02 Installation/03 Production Deployment.md

 ### Action

-Set the soft_delete_enabled property to true before deploying the solution to production.
+Set the soft_delete_enabled property to true before deploying the solution to the production environment.